Epickitrolaz/Epickitrolaz/README.md

 </div>

-I'm a developer from Poland and a Linux enthusiast.
+I'm a developer from Poland and a Linux enthusiast, with a primary focus on **cybersecurity**.
 I enjoy working on low-level systems programming in C/C++ as well as writing programs in Python and Bash.
 My command-line-centric workflow is powered by Git and Neovim.

 ---